nedrysoft/pingnoo/README.md

     ```

   - **Installing on Fedora**

+    Pingnoo is available pre-built for the following versions.

+    - Fedora r32
+    - Fedora r33

-    pingnoo can be installed via yum, in order to do this you will need to add the rpm repository and gpg key, the follow command can be used to add the pingnoo repository to your installation.
+    pingnoo can be installed on a supported operating system version via yum, in order to do this you will need to add the rpm repository and gpg key, the follow command can be used to add the pingnoo repository to your installation.

     ```
     curl -s https://packagecloud.io/install/repositories/nedrysoft/pingnoo/script.rpm.sh | sudo bash